cztomczak/cefpython/docs/Tutorial.md

 completes and OnLoadError callback notifies if loading of page failed.
-When loading succeeds a function save_screenshot() is called which retrieves image buffer that was earlier stored in the browser object and then uses PIL image library to save it as a PNG image.
+When loading succeeds a function save_screenshot() is called which retrieves image buffer that was earlier stored in the browser object and then uses Pillow image library to save it as a PNG image.

 At the end, it is worth noting that there is yet an another